 The National Library of Scotland aims to explore the potential of the Google Arts and Culture online platform, specifically as a way to promote digital resources to a diverse, global audience.
 It will gather evidence and metrics relating to the resources required to prepare and publish on the service and their use and reach.
 The findings and best practice will then be shared via a report, workshops, documentation and articles.

 Mapping The Way Forward for Creative Works for Wellbeing in Scotland

-The Scottish Poetry Library and project Partners Lapidus Scotland plan to map what's happening where in the words for wellbeing landscape in Scotland.
+The Scottish Poetry Library and project Partners Lapidus Scotland plan to map what's happening where in the wellbeing landscape in Scotland.
 They will work with key stakeholders in libraries, publishing and literature, social and health care and voluntary sectors to develop a shared vision and plan of action.
 The ultimate aim is to promote positive wellbeing and good mental health.